aeternity/AEXs/AEXS/aex-2.md

   - `name`: human-readable aepp name (Supported Datatype: string)
   - `icons`: Aepp MAY specify an array of objects representing image files that can serve as application icons for different contexts.
 This array is the same as the icons described in the [Web App Manifest](https://developer.mozilla.org/en-US/docs/Web/Manifest/icons) but with the below changes:
     - `src`: The path to the image file.
-This field MUST NOT be a relative URL and MUST be an absolute URL.
+This field MUST be an absolute URL.
   - `version`: protocol version.
 Currently defaults to `1`.
   - `network`: Network id used by the aepp